System Requirements

 -

-The Release Notes of the Oracle Linux version you're installing at General Oracle Linux documentation
+The Release Notes for the Oracle Linux version you're installing at General Oracle Linux documentation